 - Member for

-The Ellsworth Community School District will hold a child development screening day on Wednesday, Oct.
-4 at the Lindgren Early Learning Center.
-Times for the screening are 8 a.m. — noon.
+The Ellsworth Community School District will hold a child development screening day on Wednesday, Jan.
+24 at Ellsworth Elementary School.
+Times for the screening are 8 a.m. to 6 p.m.
 This is a wonderful opportunity for you to learn about your child's development in speech/language, gross motor, fine motor and play skills.
 During the screening your child will participate in a play group where social, communication, motor and early learning skills will be observed.
-In addition, your child's vision and hearing will be screened by the school nurse.
+In addition, your child's vision and hearing will be screened.